DSCKabarak/Github-Training/Module 1/Module 1.1 Assignment.md

 For the Module 1.1 Assignment, copy the question below and paste it into the body of the issue, then answer it:

-`Given what you have learned about Git, why would you want to use Git in your classroom?`
+`Given what you have learned about Git, why would you want to use it?`